MrPatrek/python-movie-recommender-system/README.md

 # Recommender system in Python

-A recommender system in Python using pandas and NumPy (based on MovieLens dataset).
+A recommender system for movies written in Python using **pandas** and **NumPy**. *MovieLens* dataset was used for learning the model.

-Jupyter Notebook was used for writing the code.
+**Jupyter Notebook** was used for writing the code.
+You can take a look at performed calculations as well as the code itself [**HERE**](https://github.com/MrPatrek/python-movielens-recommender-system/blob/main/python-movielens-rec-sys.ipynb).

 ## Explanation of the recommender system